-(2) Stock Option Plans - The stock option plans for key employees and directors provide for the granting of incentive and nonqualified stock options.
+(3) Stock Options Plans - The stock option plans for key employees and directors provide for the granting of incentive and nonqualified stock options.
 Under the plans, options are granted at an exercise price equal to the fair market value of the underlying common stock at the date of grant, and may be exercisable for up to 10 years.
 All options are exercisable when granted.
-The Company's shareholders have approved all stock option plans.
-No options were granted during the three months ended September 30, 2007 and 2006, and there are no unvested options, as all options are fully vested upon grant.